centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins_new.md

 * os: Linux (SNMP, NRPE), Freebsd (SNMP), AIX (SNMP), Solaris (SNMP)...
 * storage: EMC Clariion, Netapp, Nimble, HP MSA p2000, Dell EqualLogic, Qnap, Panzura, Synology...

+This document introduces the best practices in the development of "centreon-plugins".

+As all plugins are written in Perl, “there is more than one way to do it”.
+But to avoid reinventing the wheel, you should first take a look at the “example” directory, you will get an overview of how to build your own plugin and associated modes.

+The lastest version is available on following git repository: https://github.com/centreon/centreon-plugins.git

 <div id='architecture'/>

 ## II.
 Layout